 The Carrie T.B.
-Purinton Scholarship Fund Established in 1965 by bequest from Carrie T.B.
-Purinton.
-Income to be used for scholarship purposes in the School of Medicine.
+Purinton Fund Established in 1965 by a bequest from Carrie T.B.
+Purinton for scholarships in the School of Medicine.

-The Puzak-Kurtz Student Scholarship Fund Established in 1962 as a gift from Michael Puzak, M.D.
-1942, and Mrs. Puzak (Elizabeth Kurtz, M.N.
-1941).
+The Puzak-Kurtz Scholarship Fund Established in 1962 by a gift from Michael Puzak, M.D.
+1942, and his wife, Elizabeth Kurtz, M.N.
+1941.